TuhinPatra633/PRODIGY_DS_02/README.md

 ## Files

-- `eda.Rmd`: The R Markdown file containing the code and analysis.
+- `Edafinal.Rmd`: The R Markdown file containing the code and analysis.
-- `eda.html`: The HTML file generated from the R Markdown file, viewable in any web browser.
+- `Edafinal.html`: The HTML file generated from the R Markdown file, viewable in any web browser.

 ## Viewing the Analysis